Skip to main content

 Hiding Rows

 To hide a row, create a column with the heading !hide and set it to a true value.
 A checked tickbox, 1, TRUE or Y are all treated as true.
+Alternatively, to hide all rows by default, add a column with the heading !show.
+All rows that don’t have a true value in this column will be hidden.

 Modifying JSON Document Format